Ginkgo Bioworks Holdings Inc. (DNA) Shares Up Despite Recent Market Volatility

-Ginkgo Bioworks Holdings Inc. (NYSE: DNA)’s stock price has increased by 3.25 compared to its previous closing price of 1.23.
-However, the company has seen a -0.78% decrease in its stock price over the last five trading sessions.
-Barron’s reported on 10/06/21 that Ginkgo Bioworks Stock Sinks on Short Seller Report
+Ginkgo Bioworks Holdings Inc. (NYSE: DNA)’s stock price has increased by 5.83 compared to its previous closing price of 1.20.
+However, the company has experienced a 4.10% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Ginkgo Bioworks Holdings Inc. (NYSE: DNA) Right Now?